 - 21.1 All general meetings other than annual general meetings are known as special general meetings.
-The Secretary will call a special general meeting if: - 21.1.1 The Board requests one; or - 21.1.2 The Parent requests one in writing; or - 21.1.3 At least four National Members other than the Parent request one in writing.
-If there are more than 40 such National Members, at least one tenth of all the National Members must ask for the meeting. - 21.2 Whoever asks for the meeting must give the Secretary details of the business to be discussed at the meeting.
+The Secretary will call a special general meeting if: - 21.1.1 the Board requests one; or - 21.1.2 At least four Members request one in writing.
+If there are more than 40 Members, at least one tenth of all the Members must ask for the meeting. - 21.2 Whoever asks for the meeting must give the Secretary details of the business to be discussed at the meeting.

 - If a special general meeting is requested, the Secretary must within 10 days of having received the request give all Members notice calling the meeting.
-The meeting must take place within 28 days of the Secretary receiving the National Members' request.
-The Secretary should decide on a time, date and place for the meeting in consultation with the Board or the Chairperson, but if such consultation is not practicable the Secretary can on his/her own decide the time, date and place for the meeting. - If the Secretary fails to call the meeting within ten days, the Board or the National Members who requested the meeting can arrange the meeting themselves. - 21.5 A special general meeting must not discuss any business other than the business mentioned in the notice calling the meeting.
+The meeting must take place within 28 days of the Secretary receiving the Members' request.
+The Secretary should decide on a time, date and place for the meeting in consultation with the Board or the Chairperson, but if such consultation is not practicable the Secretary can on his/her own decide the time, date and place for the meeting. - If the Secretary fails to call the meeting within ten days, the Board or the Members who requested the meeting can arrange the meeting themselves. - A special general meeting must not discuss any business other than the business mentioned in the notice calling the meeting.